Bay of Islands, New Zealand

 The famous American author Zane Grey marveled at the beauty of the Bay of Islands in the 1930's.
 Zane Grey marveled at the antics of the local dolphins, the beauty of the beaches and islands, and returned again and again to take part in game fishing.

 Wildlife in the Bay of Islands

-Today, descendents of these dolphins still interact with swimmers on one of the daily swim with the dolphin trips.
+Today, descendents of bottlenose dolphins are still seen in the Bay of Islands.
 Besides the dolphins, there is abundant other wildlife.
 Birds include Blue Penguins, Gannets, Grey Warblers, Tui, Pukeko and the New Zealand Dotterel.

 Jacques Cousteau rated the Poor Knights Islands as amongst the very best diving spots in the world.
 The poor Knights Islands has an abundance of marine wildlife, including Manta Rays, and Killer Whales.
 There are over 100 great dive sites in the Bay of Island region, with ship wrecks, coral, and rocky coastlines to dive around.

 You can explore the Bay of Islands on one of the many cruises, by chartering a yacht, or hiring a kayak.
 Big Game fishing at the Bay of Islands is as good as it gets, with Marlin, Snapper and Kingfish fishing available.

 Play a game of golf at Waitangi National Reserve, on the 18-hole course created in 1945 that takes in spectacular elevated views of the Bay of Islands.
 In the region there are many tracks where you can go hiking, mountain biking or horse riding.
 Visit the amazing 2,000 year old Tane Mahuta, a giant Kauri Tree located in Waipou Forest with a 45 feet trunk circumference.